What is Bufo Alvarius and 5-MeO-DMT?

 Setting yourself a clear intention for the Bufo retreat will also make it more likely that you will have a beneficial experience.
 It can be a rock to hold on to if you get lost during the ceremony, and will also help you with integration afterwards.

-Integration is crucial for gaining spiritual benefits from any psychedelic experience, and especially such an intense experience as that of Bufo or 5-MeO-DMT.
+Integration is crucial for an individual seeking lasting change and gaining any personal/spiritual benefits from any psychedelic experience, and especially such an intense experience as that of Bufo or 5-MeO-DMT.

-Carry on your spiritual practices after the Bufo ceremony, as this will help you integrate and accept the lessons of the experience.
+It is healthy and well intentioned to have your own meditation practice established before you choose to sit with the toad so that when you begin your integration, you have a method in which you are comfortable accessing.
+Whether that is through yoga, movement, dance, massage, talk therapy, or nature.
+Continuing on with your own meditation practices after the ceremony is important as this will help you integrate and accept the lessons of the experience.
 Stay in touch with your facilitator or group, and don’t be afraid to ask for support if it’s needed.